Continue the journey towards becoming an anti-racist church with this 40-day time of learning, reflection, and action.

 —A 40 Days of Engagement on Anti-Racism participant

-Some people will explore the 40 Days of Engagement on Anti-Racism, during the seven-week period from October 14 to November 28, 2025.
-During this time, it is possible to view two videos each week and use the accompanying resources.
+Some people explored the 40 Days of Engagement on Anti-Racism during the seven-week period from October 14 to November 28, 2025.

 The videos and related resources can be used at any time of year!

-Each video is a personal story shared by a United Church person, and each video comes in a 3-minute and a 1-minute version.
+Each video is a personal story shared by fourteen different United Church leaders, and each video comes in a 3-minute and a 1-minute version.

 You can use each video in a variety of ways, including: